I stare at Megajoule, in the flesh, sitting and smiling at me like nothing is wrong with this picture.

 “I… should have told you sooner.
 You put it all on the line for me.”

 “Thank you for helping us.
 For everything you did, even at the Second Ward, and finding Maisa the first time.”

 Echo smiles.
-She’s regained a bit of her hip vigilante chick aura, the easy air of a confident woman, but she’s still not completely recovered.
+She’s regained a bit of her chic aura, the easy air of a confident woman, but she’s still not completely recovered.
 “Of course.
 I’m afraid that the house is…” She looks away.
 “It’s mine.
 Crane left it to me in his will.”

 “We’ll help you,” I say.
 “Clean it, I mean.”

 “Thank you.”
 Echo walks with her crutches past me, up the stairs of the porch, and to the door.
 She unlocks the ranch house and shuffles in.